xbeat/Machine-Learning/README.md

 Architectural design patterns are reusable solutions to common problems in software design.
 They provide a structured approach to organizing code and improving system scalability, maintainability, and flexibility.
 In this presentation, we'll explore several key patterns and their implementation in Python.

+## Comprehensive Guide to Code Smells

+Introduction to Code Smells

+Code smells are indicators of potential problems in software design and implementation.
+They are not bugs or errors, but rather signs that the code might benefit from refactoring.
+Understanding code smells is crucial for maintaining clean, efficient, and maintainable code.

+Code smells → Refactoring opportunities → Improved code quality

+The process of dealing with code smells typically follows this pattern: Identify code smell → Analyze root cause → Apply appropriate refactoring → Validate improvement

 ## Building a Logistic Regression Algorithm from Scratch in Python

 Introduction to Logistic Regression